After Facebook's hack, there's a lot of useless post-breach advice

 For Facebook, the social network had already taken all those steps, by logging 90 million people out of their accounts to reset the access tokens.
 When Equifax announced that it suffered a breach affecting about 147 million Americans, the credit-monitoring company offered its own identity protection tool for free.

-The most useful advice coming out following Facebook's massive breach, Kennedy said, is to protect yourself from new hacks, not the ones that have already happened.
+The most useful advice coming out following Facebook's massive breach, Kennedy said, is to protect yourself from new hacks, not the ones that've already happened.

-But just because you can't do anything about the previous breaches doesn't mean that you're helpless.
+But just because you can't do anything about the previous breaches doesn't mean you're helpless.

-"There's lessons learned," he said.
+"There's lessons learned," Kennedy said.
 "It's not helplessness.
 There's proactive steps you can take."

 Discuss: After Facebook's hack, there's a lot of useless post-breach advice